apache/cloudstack-docs-install/source/qig.rst

 High level overview of the process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This runbook will focus on building a CloudStack cloud using KVM with CentOS
+This runbook will focus on building a CloudStack cloud using KVM on CentOS
 6.5 with NFS storage on a flat layer-2 network utilizing layer-3 network
 isolation (aka Security Groups), and doing it all on a single piece of
 hardware.